 How will admission work on weekends?

 Timed tickets will help manage the number of people in each museum, ensuring proper social distancing of six feet or more.
 Groups of (no more than) 10 persons can be accommodated every 15 minutes.
 We recommend purchasing your tickets online.
-However, tickets can also be purchased in the rotunda or the HHC lobby.
+However, tickets can also be purchased in the rotunda or the HHC lobby on Saturdays and Sundays.

 Has the museum taken precautions to ensure visitor and employee safety?

 The museum has implemented several precautions to ensure the safety of guests and employees.
 Signage is posted to encourage social distancing and explain the symptoms of COVID-19.
 Floor “cling” markers will provide visual references for the recommended spacing between guests.
 Allowances can be made for guests arriving together.
 Seating arrangements in HHC’s theaters have also been reconfigured to ensure guests maintain distances of six feet from each other.
 Complimentary stylus pens will be given to HHC visitors, which will enable them to press buttons and make selections on exhibit touchscreens.

 What cleaning protocols have been implemented?

 Extensive cleaning protocols ensure the building is clean and sanitized multiple times per day, including attention to high touchpoint areas like doors, elevators, handrails, countertops and restrooms.

 Do I need to wear a mask to enter the museum?

 Masks or facial coverings are required.
 Based on the City of Cincinnati’s ordinance passed on July, 3, 2020, all museum visitors are required to wear a mask.
 Visit cincinnati-oh.gov/covid19 for more information.
 Complimentary face masks will be made available in the HHC lobby, and hand sanitizer will be available at the entry and exit of the museum.
 All employees are required to wear masks within Union Terminal.

-I missed my allotted time for admission.
+I missed my allotted time for admission on weekends.
 What do I do now?